trufflesuite/truffle/packages/truffle-artifactor/README.md

 #### `Pudding.saveAll(contracts, directory, options)`

 Save many contracts to the filesystem at once.
+Returns a Promise.

 * `contracts`: Object.
 Keys are the contract names and the values are `contract_data` objects, as in the `save()` function above: